Planning for future growth in the West Villages

-WEST VILLAGES — As changes continue in the West Villages, the biggest projects this year involve improvements to infrastructure.
+WEST VILLAGES — As changes continue in the West Villages, the biggest projects this year will be improvements to infrastructure.

-A big project in 2019 to prompt growth in the West Villages is the waste water treatment facility.
+One of the big projects in 2019 that will ensure growth can continue in the West Villages is the waste water treatment facility.

-“It was part of the principles when the area was developed,” North Port City Manager Pete Lear said.
+“It was part of the principles when the area was developed,” City Manager Pete Lear said.

 The waste water facility, which is located south of State College of Florida will replace the temporary pipes.
 The temporary pipes cannot handle the continued growth, according to Lear.